kaltura/media-server/media-server_deployment.md

 **Configure UI-Conf**
 - Edit the ui-conf of the KCW/KRecorder you are using to record from webcam- replace the {HOST_NAME} token in the uiconf with the hostname:port of the Wowza machine.

+## BE Server Configuration (update to integrate wowza with API server):
+- connect to the BE server
+- go to configuration location.
+Usually located under /opt/kaltura/app/configurations/.
+- Edit the broadcast.ini:
+	set domain (wowza hostname) and port (1935) if only single DC is used remove the 2nd (index #1)
+- verify that Wowza is enabled in plugins.ini.